ml-archive/kotlin-template/README.md

 ## Patterns in use:
 - MVP
 - Repository
-- Interactor (implemented with kotlin coroutines)
+- Interactor (implemented with a pluggable executor)
+- Dependency Injection (and thus factory)
+- Inward dependency rule (all dependencies must point inwards)

 ## Stuff
 - kotlin data classes as entities
 - Retrofit2/OkHttp3
 - Android kotlin extensions (views are automatically made into properties on the activity)
-- Uses KStack
+- Uses nstack-kotlin
-- Basic kotlin plumbing (coroutines, reflection)
 - Mockito and junit for testing

 ## Inspired/partially ripped off from the following sources: